centuryglass/IntraPaint/doc/menu_options.md

 ---

-## Stable-Diffusion menu
+## Stable Diffusion menu

-This menu is only available when the Stable-Diffusion WebUI image generator is active.
+This menu is only available when the Stable Diffusion WebUI image generator is active.
 Each of these options will only be provided if IntraPaint detects that the WebUI supports it.

 ### View saved prompt styles (Ctrl+Alt+1)